Daphne du Maurier

 The tale of how Major Frederick Browning met and courted Daphne du Maurier would seem to belong to one of the novelist’s less likely plots.

 The Major had read Du Maurier’s first novel, The Loving Spirit.
-Inspired by her description of the coastline of Cornwall, and also dreaming of possibly meeting the novelist herself, he visited the county to go sailing.
+Inspired by her description of the coastline of Cornwall, and also dreaming of possibly being able to meet the novelist herself, he visited the county to go sailing.

 As with all career soldiers, Browning’s army postings took him away from home often.
 As WWII advanced, he rose in rank to be a General.
 He believed in air power and he formed the First Airborne Division.
 This division served in Tunisia, Sicily, Italy and Normandy.
 By 1944, he commanded the First Allied Airborne Army at Arnhem.
-The battle turned out to be a ghastly defeat.
+The battle turned into a ghastly British defeat.

-Browning’s decisions and actions before and during the Battle of Arnhem are still debated among enthusiasts of military history.
-Some of them claim much of the defeat was his fault.
+Browning’s decisions during the Battle of Arnhem are still debated among enthusiasts of military history.
+Some claim much of the defeat was his fault.
 Yet, it was he who had given the famous warning to General Montgomery, to no avail, that Operation Market Garden was reaching for “a bridge too far”.

 The General ended his all hastily scribbled letters home to his wife, son and daughters with “kisses from the Boys”.
 The “Boys” were his childhood bears who travelled everywhere with him, packed in a briefcase.